jariperttunen/HowTo/MacPorts.md

 + paraview (download from https://paraview.org)

 ## Apple M1 processor
 MacPorts ports for the new M1 processor seem to be under construction.
+You may try Rosetta 2.
+The workaround is to first [create a Rosetta Terminal](https://dev.to/courier/tips-and-tricks-to-setup-your-apple-m1-for-development-547g) and then install Macports and ports needed.

 # MacPorts behind firewall (proxies)
 The easy way is to do MacPorts installations outside firewall.
 Otherwise one can set